rbbozhilov/LionSky-Project/README.md

 # LionSky-Project

 This is fitness site .
-In the site you can find (Shop,Recipes,Exercises,Calculator for control weight,Trainers and more.
+In the site you can find (Shop,Recipes,Exercises,Calculator for control weight,Trainers and more).

 ## :hammer_and_pick: Used Technologies